-DENTAL HYGIENE LICENSURE AND THE NBDHE®
+DENTAL HYGIENE LICENSURE AND THE NBDHE

 Licensure of dental hygienists in the United States is the responsibility of specific jurisdictions (e.g., states, the District of Columbia, and US territories), with corresponding licensure decisions made by jurisdictional boards.

 Specific dental hygiene licensure requirements vary among jurisdictions, but all jurisdictions have three basic requirements: an educational requirement, a written examination requirement, and a clinical examination requirement.
 All jurisdictions accept graduation from a dental hygiene program accredited by the Commission on Dental Accreditation (CODA) as fulfilling the educational requirement.
 Most jurisdictions also accept graduation from a Canadian dental hygiene program accredited by the Commission on Dental Accreditation of Canada (CDAC).

-The NBDHE is intended to fulfill or partially fulfill jurisdictional written examination requirement.
-Acceptance of National Board Examination results is completely at the discretion of the jurisdiction, which in turn can place a limit on acceptance of NBDHE results that it deems appropriate.

-Additional information about dental hygiene licensure can be found on the American Dental Hygienists Association website at adha.org/licensure.
+The NBDHE is intended to fulfill or partially fulfill jurisdictional written examination requirements.
+Acceptance of National Board Examination results is completely at the discretion of the jurisdiction, which in turn can place any limit on acceptance of examination results that it deems appropriate.
+Additional information about dental hygiene licensure can be found at ADHA.org/education-resources/maintain-your-licensure

-The JCNDE is responsible for the development and administration of the NBDHE, in addition to the dental licensure examinations which include the Integrated National Board Dental Examination (INBDE®) and the Dental Licensure Objective Structured Clinical Examination (DLOSCE®).
-The JCNDE relies heavily on dental hygienists who act as subject matter expert consultants to inform the development of this examination.
+The JCNDE is responsible for the development and administration of the NBDHE and the Dental Hygiene Licensure Objective Structured Clinical Examination (DHLOSCE, available in Q4 2025), in addition to dental licensure examinations which include the Integrated National Board Dental Examination (INBDE) and the Dental Licensure Objective Structured Clinical Examination (DLOSCE).
+The JCNDE relies heavily on dental hygienists who act as subject matter expert consultants to inform the development of the NBDHE and DHLOSCE.